 This makes them ideal for dangerous game, stalking, and lightning fast carbines, because they can be made smaller and lighter than their competitors with no loss in performance other than the fixed magnification.

 The more you hunt the more you realize that magnification isn’t always needed, and just having crosshairs to look through gives an enormous advantage over iron sights.
 When you don’t have to focus on aligning the front sight with the rear side and the targets all at once, you are capable of much more accuracy.

 That is the idea behind having a red dot or a fixed magnification optic, it allows you to shoot better but doesn’t necessarily give you the full benefits of the scope.

 You’ll see a trend on fixed power scopes to make the cheapest scope possible.
 Try to stay away from models that have inferior optical quality and sacrifice performance for cost.
 Of course, at some point, you’ll lose quality as you move down the spectrum, but these days technology has made it very cheap to produce decent quality glass for plinking and casual hunting.
 Don’t compromise if you don’t have to!

 1 Leupold FX-II Scout 2.5x28mm Duplex

 Leupold makes the highest-quality sporting optics on the market, bar none.
 Their optics are extremely high in both optical and build quality, and their features leave nothing to be desired.
-This is one of their simplest and most compacts scopes you can get your hands on, and is perfect to be one of the best-fixed power scopes on the market.
+This is one of the simplest and most compacts scopes you can get your hands on, and is one of the best-fixed power scopes on the market.

 Everything about this scope is extremely simple.
-From the fixed 2.5x power and tiny 28mm objective bell to the simple duplex reticle, you can rest assured there is nothing to mess with adjusting or set up with this scope.
+From the fixed 2.5x power and tiny 28mm objective lens to the simple duplex reticle, you can rest assured there is nothing to mess with, adjust or set up with this scope.
 All you have to do is mount it up, and get in the field.